Other diet considerations while breastfeeding

 Talk with your healthcare provider if you want to use nicotine gum or patches.
 And don't combine the gum or patch with smoking while you are breastfeeding.

-In some cases a mother's health condition may have a direct or indirect effect on milk production.
-For example, some women may not get enough vitamin B12 because of a health condition.
+In some cases, your health condition may have a direct or indirect effect on milk production.
+For instance, some people may not get enough vitamin B12 because of a health condition.
 They often need supplements of vitamin B12 or other vitamins and minerals so their breastmilk will have the right amount.
-This includes women who:
+This includes people who: